 Although our route explores rural France, it is simple to get to thanks to the wide variety of flight options to and from Bergerac.
 The holiday features numerous scenic lunch spots for a Skedaddle style picnic along with carefully chosen accommodation, from hotels with pools, for the obligatory ‘apres velo’ dip, to local auberges offering delicious traditional cuisine.

-So whether you are relatively new to road cycling and are looking for a few climbs and rolling landscapes, or you’re a more seasoned rider and want some quintessential yet dramatic French riding, without the high altitude, this is the trip for you.
+So whether you are relatively new to road cycling and looking to bag a few climbs and ride through rolling landscapes, or you’re a more seasoned rider and want some quintessential yet dramatic French riding, without the high altitude, this is the trip for you.